HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 This data shows us that 1st parties have prioritized refreshing HTML content, which usually holds the link to JS and CSS files, while 3rd party providers that are mostly CSS and script-driven, like browser extensions, have prioritized keeping their CSS up-to-date.
 When we consider the origins behind 1st parties vs. 3rd parties, it follows that the _way_ content is delivered may be more important to 3rd parties than the actual content, thus making their presentation and optimization of it, all the more important.

 Mobile resources with a cache TTL that was considered too short compared to its content age have seen an improvement since 2020.
-This data is exciting because it hints at the community's growing understanding of appropriate caching.
-While a cache TTL that is too long is unhelpful, it is also less useful if it is too short.
-The correlation between cache TTL and content age is slowly closing the gap, moving from 60.2% in 2020 to 54% in 2021.
-The more we can pay attention to content's age, the more accurately we can set cache limits.
+This data is exciting because it hints at the community's growing understanding of appropriately relative caching.

+While a cache TTL that is too long may serve stale content, there is no benefit for the end user if it is too short.
+The connection between cache TTL and content age is slowly closing this gap, moving from 60.2% in 2020 to 54% in 2021.
+The more attentive we can be towards to content age (i.e: how often we revamp a page's HTML, CSS etc), the more accurately we can set cache limits.

 {{ figure_markup(
   caption="TODO",